 This simple, satisfying meal of Italian sausage and “fettuccine” was inspired by the cauliflower recipe I shared last week.
 Italian chicken sausage comes together with spiralized zucchini, spices, and almond flour in this delicious bowl.
 The seasonings and almond flour mixture act as Italian “breadcrumbs.”

-Snow is coming down in Portland, or at least it was at the time I wrote this post on Thursday.
+Meanwhile, snow is coming down in Portland.
 I actually haven’t seen this much snow in the city since my first winter here, back in 2008.
 It’s beautiful, but I’m keeping my fingers crossed that it doesn’t impact my early morning flight to Kentucky today.
 I have some buffer room to get there, as my seminar doesn’t start until Saturday morning, but the less hiccups, the better.
 Really though, I kinda wish the snow would have held off until next week, but it is what it is.
 The same can be said about this head cold that I got too.
-Quite the combo to get right before a weekend of travel, but I guess it makes it that much more of an adventure (well, minus the being sick part).
+Quite the combo to get right before a weekend of travel, but I guess it makes it that much more of an adventure (well, minus the being sick part)

 - ~1 lb bulk Italian chicken sausage

 - 1 Tbsp grass-fed butter or ghee, separated

 - 1 large or 2 small/medium zucchini, noodled with a spiralizer (straight blade attachment)

 - 3 Tbsp blanched almond flour